 (a) The freshwater and marine aquatic life criteria for certain pollutants are dependent on hardness or pH.
 For these pollutants, the criteria are given by the following equations.
 In the hardness-dependent equations for metals, a conversion factor converts the total recoverable value to a criterion expressed as the dissolved fraction in the water column.
-All numeric values listed for metals in Table 1 of this rule are expressed as dissolved metals unless otherwise noted.
+All numeric values listed for metals in Table 1 at the end of this chapterrule are expressed as dissolved metals unless otherwise noted.